 To replace a human head, the lab uses an enhanced system known as Hybrid III.
 Accelerations are measured inside the Hybrid III’s head.
 All the helmets are tested for major impacts at an angle of 45 degrees.
 After a thorough test, the data is brought together and analyzed.
 When the helmet passes this test and proves to be at par with the MIPS BPS standards, only then it is officially approved for MIPS standards.

 Rome was not built in a day, and nor was this lab.
 It took the MIPS team 15 years to develop a comprehensive MIPS test environment.
-Although the first test machine started its testing in 1997, it has evolved tremendously over the years.
+Although the first test machine started its helmet testing in 1997, it has evolved tremendously over the years.

 What’s The Importance of Rotational Motion?

 When a cyclist falls off from a bike upon an accident, he/ she falls from an angle that creates the rotational motion to cause damage to the brain.
-This may even result in serious brain injuries and concussions.
+This may even result in severe brain injuries and concussions.
 The force to blame here is the rotational force that is the main culprit.

 What Does MIPS Exactly Do?